Israel destroys terror infrastructure in Gaza's 'towers neighborhood' - www.lokmattimes.com

 Israel destroys terror infrastructure in Gaza's 'towers neighborhood'

-Tel Aviv [Israel], January 6 (ANI/TPS): Israeli soldiers completed operations in northern Gaza's "Towers Neighbourhood," destroying a chemical laboratory ...
+Tel Aviv [Israel], January 6 (ANI/TPS): Israeli soldiers completed operations in northern Gaza's "Towers Neighborhood," destroying a chemical laboratory ...

-Tel Aviv [Israel], January 6 (ANI/TPS): Israeli soldiers completed operations in northern Gaza's "Towers Neighbourhood," destroying a chemical laboratory for weapons production, tunnel shafts and anti-tank firing positions, the Israel Defence Forces said on Friday.
+Tel Aviv [Israel], January 6 (ANI/TPS): Israeli soldiers completed operations in northern Gaza's "Towers Neighborhood," destroying a chemical laboratory for weapons production, tunnel shafts and anti-tank firing positions, the Israel Defense Forces said on Friday.

-The northern Gaza neighbourhood consists of tall buildings that dominate the area.

-The IDF said buildings in the neighbourhood were used as anti-tank and anti-aircraft firing positions and observation posts.
-Rocket launchers were found armed and ready to fire.
-Soldiers also uncovered booby-trapped buildings and tunnels.

 Israeli forces seized numerous weapons, including sniper rifles, RPG launchers, rifles and pistols.